mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 The following were some goals that were determined during the ideation phase:
 - The robot shall be compatible with ROS2
 - The robot should be capable of moving from one end point to the other within one second
-- The robot should be capable of holding and moving a 2 pound payload at the end of the arm
+- The robot should be capable of holding and moving a 2 kg payload at the end of the arm
 - Robot parts shall be manufacturable in house or with purchaseable components
 - The robot should have a workspace of 6 feet accross
 - The robot shall be capable of holding 16oz of liquid and various small objects